JohnRThurlby/Casus/README.md

 Casus is a tool that helps people find personalized events and activities in their area.
 From sporting events to concerts and even private events, Casus connects you to relevant events, streamlined and customized in a seamless experience.
 Connect with Casus.

+Check it out at:

 <h3><a href="https://radiant-eyrie-36675.herokuapp.com/">Visit Casus</a></h3>

+Use userid = "Guest@gmail.com", password = "Guest01!"

 <h3>Group Members</h3>